 It is important to note:

-Current Seniors (Class of 2018) will only need to complete five units to receive the certificate of completion for the Carnegie Mellon Student-Athlete Leadership Development Program.
+Current Seniors (Class of 2019) will only need to accumulate seven points, with at least three from the core curriculum, to receive the certificate of completion for the Carnegie Mellon Student-Athlete Leadership Development Program.

-Current Juniors (Class of 2019) will only need to complete six units to receive the certificate of completion for the Carnegie Mellon Student-Athlete Leadership Development Program.
+Current Juniors (Class of 2020) will need to accumulate ten points, with at least five from the core curriculum, to receive the certificate of completion for the Carnegie Mellon Student-Athlete Leadership Development Program.